SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 Calculated the heritability of all traits. <br>
 Inputs: "obj.phe.cor.sat1.1106.out", "obj.phe.cor.sat2.1106.out", "obj.phe.cor.sat1.2506.out", "obj.phe.cor.sat2.2506.out"<br>
 Outputs: "h2.collect.v4.xlsx" Excel file containing the heritabilities for all traits.

+### *select_mean_peaks.R*
+Script to extract the locations of the peaks using only the mean traits.<br>
+Inputs: "Supplemental_data.xlsx" <br>
+Outputs: "QTLsfig5.csv" file containing all peaks using mean traits.
+This was used for the sheet QTLs.fig5 and for table 3

+### *select_peaks.R*
+Script to extract the locations of the peaks using all extended descriptives. <br>
+Inputs: "Supplemental_data.xlsx" <br>
+Outputs: "QTLsall.csv" file containg all peaks using all extended descriptives.
+Used in the sheet QTLs.all and Supplemental figure 8.